-While Friends operates a set of important initiatives to assist clients and support nurses every day, we have the flexibility to respond to additional immediate needs.
-In 2020 this has been, of course, COVID-19.
+While Friends operates a set of important initiatives to assist NFP moms and support nurses every day, we have the flexibility to respond to additional immediate needs.
+In 2020 our main focus, of course, was the COVID-19 pandemic.
 Thanks to the generosity of our donors, we served as a crucial stop gap for NFP participants.
 Many of whom faced food insecurity, job loss and furlough at greater rates due to the pandemic.

-We supplied $90,000 worth of VISA gift cards to mothers suffering during the pandemic.
-We assisted over 400 clients who could not afford critical essentials for their babies (diapers, formula, cribs, etc.) as well as food and critical medications.
-Below, we share notes and stories from nurses and clients.
+In 2020, we supplied $90,000 worth of VISA gift cards to mothers suffering during the COVID pandemic.
+We assisted more than 400 clients who could not afford critical essentials for their babies (diapers, formula, cribs, etc.) as well as food and critical medications.

-“As undocumented individuals, we do not qualify for the stimulus check that the government has provided to many Americans.
+“As undocumented individuals, we do not qualify for the stimulus check the government has provided many Americans.
 And without social security numbers, we face difficulty finding employment.
 We have filed our taxes since we were 18 years old, and still we will not receive any relief from the government.
 We have run out of money; our savings depleted during these last two months in quarantine.
-We need some help for food, on which we spend around $400.00 a month, and diapers which cost around $100.00 for a month’s supply.
-There are also our bills for Con-Edison ($150.00), phone ($163.00), cable and internet ($95.00), and of course, rent ($1875.00).
-We also need funds for my prenatal vitamins ($35.00).
+We need some help for food, on which we spend around $400 a month, and diapers which cost around $100 for a month’s supply.
+There are also our bills for Con-Edison ($150), phone ($163), cable and internet ($95), and of course, rent ($1875).
+We also need funds for my prenatal vitamins ($35).
 I must purchase them myself because the ones the doctor provided made me sick.
 I was not working the last two months of my pregnancy, but plan to go back to work when my baby turns six months old.
-D plans to go back as soon as there is an employment opportunity and the virus symptoms go away.
+[My babies Father] plans to go back as soon as there is an employment opportunity and the virus symptoms go away.
 Marisol, our nurse home-visitor, told us about the Heart’s Desire Emergency Response program and we would greatly appreciate it if you could help us in any way.
 Like many others, we are very uncertain about our future.”

 “I want to say THANK YOU so much from the bottom of my heart for the gift card.
 It will go for essentials that I could not afford for my baby girl Joy.
 It is hard during this crazy time when my husband and I have both lost our jobs and when businesses are hiking up their prices.
 Words cannot describe my appreciation for this gift.
 It may not seem like a lot to some but to me this goes a long way and because of you my baby will be able to get the things she needs.
 Both my daughter and I are blessed to be a part of this AMAZING program.”